-Serbia exclusive: New energy law, another alignment with EU directives15.
-December 2014. / News Serbia Energy
+Serbia exclusive: New energy law, another alignment with EU directives, News Serbia Energy

 According to all announcements, but also to the obligations of Serbia on the path towards the EU, the new Energy Law should be adopted within the following month.